North Korea tests longest-range missile since 2017

 Japanese Chief Cabinet Secretary Hirokazu Matsuno said Sunday’s missile flew for around 30 minutes and landed in waters outside Japan’s exclusive economic zone.
 There were no immediate reports of damage to boats or aircraft.

-The U.S. Indo Pacific Command said the United States condemns North Korea’s testing activity and calls on the North to refrain from further destabilizing acts.
+The U.S. Indo-Pacific Command said the United States condemned North Korea’s testing activity and called on Pyongyang to refrain from further destabilizing acts.
 It said the latest launch did not “pose an immediate threat to U.S. personnel, territory, or that of our allies.”

-The launch came three days after North Korea fired two short-range ballistic missiles into the sea on Thursday.
-The North also flight-tested a pair of purported long-range cruise missiles on Tuesday while vowing to strengthen its nuclear “war deterrent” and build more powerful weapons.
+Takehiro Funakoshi, director-general for Asian and Oceanian Affairs at Japan’s Foreign Ministry, discussed the launch in separate phone calls with Sung Kim, Biden’s special envoy for North Korea, and Noh Kyu-duk, South Korea’s nuclear envoy.
+The officials shared an understanding that Sunday’s missile was of enhanced destructive power and reaffirmed trilateral cooperation in the face of the North Korean threat, Japan’s Foreign Ministry said.

 “North Korea is launching a frenzy of missiles before the start of the Beijing Olympics, mostly as military modernization efforts.
 Pyongyang also wants to boost national pride as it gears up to celebrate political anniversaries in the context of economic struggles,” said Leif-Eric Easley, a professor at Ewha University in Seoul.